planetscale/docs/docs/tutorials/connect-any-application.md

 You can connect to a _production_ or _development_ database branch.
 We recommend creating and connecting to a _development_ branch while in _development_, as it allows you to make schema changes without affecting production.
 Your production application, however, should be connected to your production database branch.
 Check out our [Branching guide](/docs/concepts/branching) for more information about the branching workflow.

 {% callout %}
-Note: By default, production branches have safe migrations turned off.
+By default, production branches have safe migrations turned off.
 This means that any schema changes you make will be applied immediately.
 Once you are ready to go to production, we recommend turning on safe migrations if you want to make non-blocking schema changes.
 Check out our [Safe migrations documentation](/docs/concepts/safe-migrations) for more information.
 {% /callout %}

 There are two ways to connect your app to PlanetScale.
 Both are covered below.